networkandcode/networkandcode.github.io/_posts/python/2020-07-26-python-regular-expressions.md

 ---
-title: python > regular expressions
+title: "python > regular expressions"
-categories: python
+categories: "python"
 ---

 Let's learn some bits of regular expression here, hope you are already familiar with strings in Python.